noPunintended/Cat_Dog-and-others-image-classification/README.md

 # Cat_Dog-and-others-image-classification
-As part of Wisesight interview assignment

-The data is too big to be download here
+The data is too large to be download here

 Cat Dog Image Classification